IARCbioinfo/PathonetLNEN/README.md

 ## Step 2: Training
 - An example of the configurations used to train the model to automatically measure Ki-67 expression is given in `configs/train_Ki67_LNEN.json`
-- The commands below are used to train the model:
+- The command below is used to train the model:
 ```
 python train.py --configPath configs/train_Ki67_LNEN.json
 ```